libing64/lidar_pose_estimator/README.md

 # 3. TODO

-## lidar pose estimator with edge point only

-## velodyne coordinate

-## how to make the system more robust?
+## 3.1 How to make the estimator more robust and accurate?
 - [x] cauchy loss for ceres optimization
 - [ ] position result is negative of groundtruth
 - [x] drfit fast if noly edge point for constraints, add planar points for constraints
 - [ ] reduce drift, add feature maps
 - [ ] scale not accurate
+- [ ] test with more dataset
 - [x] record screen to gif